-My HIV Experience
+The HIV Experience

-But unfortunately many of the younger gay men still do not get it.
-I cannot tell you how much bare backing goes on at the baths (especially in the dark room).
-Hence the continued outreach program at the baths.
-And even outside the baths, there is a blasé attitude about safe sex.
-For instance, in my city we have an AIDS memorial that is just down the street from one of the most popular gay bars.
-Every year on World AIDS Day, there is a candle light vigil.
-During the ceremony the new names of our brothers and sisters who have passed on are added to the memorial.
-Other than that day, the AIDS memorial is better known in gay circles as the best place to have park sex.
-If two guys meet at the bar, and want to have a 'quickie', they just trot down to the memorial.
-There are trees, shrubbery, and other camouflage that surround the memorial.
-As well the way the memorial is designed, there are benches, nooks and corners, perfect for that discreet quickie encounter.
-It is not unusual to pass by the AIDS memorial at 2AM and see scores of young guys going at it.
-Most of the time you will see guys leaning against the AIDS memorial getting blown, while others are sprawled on top of a nearby picnic table getting f**cked.
+But unfortunately, many younger gay men still do not get it.
+I cannot tell you how much barebacking goes on at the baths (especially in the darkroom).
+Hence the continued HIV and AIDS outreach program at the baths.
+Even outside the baths, there is a blasé attitude about safe sex.
+For instance, in my city, we have an AIDS memorial down the street from one of the most popular gay bars.
+Every year on World AIDS Day, there is a candlelight vigil.
+New names are added during the memorial for those who have died of AIDS.
+Besides that day, the AIDS memorial is better known in gay circles as the best place to have park sex.
+If two guys meet at the bar and want to have a quickie, they trot down to the memorial.
+There are trees, shrubbery, and other camouflage that surround the shrine.
+The monument features benches, nooks, and corners, perfect for that discreet quickie encounter.
+It is not unusual to pass by the AIDS memorial at 2 AM and see scores of young guys going at it.
+Most of the time, you will see guys leaning against the AIDS memorial getting blown while others are sprawled atop a nearby picnic table getting fucked.
 That is how unaffected and complacent younger gay men are about HIV and AIDS.